chenlamchan/SECOM-Factory-Impulse-End-to-End-Semiconductor-Yield-and-Analytics/section-1-proj-charter.md

 The business question:
 - Can we predict wafer yield failure from in-process sensor data, early enough for intervention?
-- Can we reduce the test time by reducing the number of test variables in overall?
+- Can we have a prescriptive analysis alongside with prediction model to produce an action plan?

 ---
 #### 1.2 Project Objective